danehans/federated-istio/README.md

 # Federated Istio

-Federated Istio is a reference implementation of running [Istio](https://istio.io/) across multiple [Kubernetes](https://kubernetes.io/) clusters using [Federation-v2](https://github.com/kubernetes-sigs/federation-v2).
+Federated Istio is a reference implementation of deploying and managing [Istio](https://istio.io/) across multiple [Kubernetes](https://kubernetes.io/) clusters using [Federation-v2](https://github.com/kubernetes-sigs/federation-v2).
 Federation-v2 is an API and control-plane for actively managing multiple Kubernetes clusters and applications in those clusters.
 This makes Federation-v2 a viable solution for managing Istio deployments that span multiple Kubernetes